 - Add some critical mass to the mixture, as compost needs to heat up in order to work properly.
 To do this, sprinkle some manure or soil on top of each — this will bring bacteria and fungi into the arrangement, which will get to work breaking down organic material.

-- Cover the mixture with the piece of carpet or tarpaulin.
+- Cover the mixture with a piece of carpet or tarpaulin.

 - Leave for around three months, then uncover the mixture and remove the compost.
 Put it straight back in again and leave for another three months (this process may seem unnecessary but it’s an effective method for adding air to the mixture).